firebase/firebase-js-sdk/README.md

 #### Automated Setup

-The remainder of the test setup requiers choosing a test project.
+The remainder of the test setup requires choosing a test project.
 You can choose the project manually or specify the project directly at the root of the package.